lilybarrett/find-your-zen-react-360/README.md

 ### Refactoring with Recompose

 I found this project a great opportunity to get comfortable with the [Recompose](https://github.com/acdlite/recompose) library, "a React utility belt for function components and higher-order components" created by [Andrew Clark](https://github.com/acdlite), a front-end engineer at [Facebook](https://github.com/facebook) and co-creator of [Redux](https://redux.js.org/).
 I'd thought about using Redux for my state management but thought it was a little heavy-handed for this application.
-And Recompose is also functional programming-friendly!
+And Recompose is also functional programming-friendly, increasing the predictability and composability of React code, reducing weird side effects and mutations, and making the app easier to test.

 ### Using [`withState`](https://github.com/acdlite/recompose/blob/master/docs/API.md#withstate) and [`withHandlers`](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers)